pascalvanderheiden/azd-ais-lza/README.md

 ### Testing

 A [tests.http](tests.http) file with relevant tests you can perform is included, to check if your deployment is successful.
-You need the 2 subcription keys for Marketing and Finance, created in API Management in order to test the API.
+You need the subscription key for Consumer, created in API Management in order to test the API.
 You can find more information about how to create subscription keys [here](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-create-subscriptions#add-a-subscription-key-to-a-user).

 https://github.com/user-attachments/assets/65b6d415-2d82-410b-97ca-8767510bf97a